Textualize/textual/docs/styles/width.md

 # Width

-The `width` style sets a widget's width.
+The `width` rule sets a widget's width.
 By default, it sets the width of the content area, but if `box-sizing` is set to `border-box` it sets the width of the border area.

 ## Example